dodokek/Hash-Table/README.md

 ## Increasing Hash table size

 For all this time, we had 1000 cells in our Hast table.
-Thanks to that, we got all this optimization ideas.
+Thanks to that, we got all these optimization ideas.
 It is time to increace amount of cells from 1000 to 150000.

-Amount of collisions will drop tremendeously and the performance will rise.
+Amount of collisions will drop tremendously and the performance will rise.

 >Average search time: 1236 $\pm$ 10 ms